This report has received 103 updates. The last was made on November 1st, 2023

-With that said, members of SEO Blueprint (literally the only thing I sell on this website) are going to get an exclusive report based on more insights I had from the independent affiliate sites ranking well.
+With that said, members of SEO Blueprint (literally the only thing I sell on this website) get exclusive reports based on more insights I had from the independent affiliate sites ranking well.

-I’m not going to “out” any of the sites but I don’t need to.
-I’m 20+ hours into the report and some of the things I’ve found have never been shared elsewhere (at least to my knowledge).
+I don’t “out” any of the sites but I don’t need to.
+Our team spent dozens of hours on this and some of the things we found have never been shared elsewhere (at least to our knowledge).